3 Tactics to Avoid the 20 Year Sprint

 One of the sanity-saving habits we suggest for Savvy Holidays is to block at least one, ideally two, weeknights to stay at home.
 During those last six weeks of the year, it’s too easy to overschedule ourselves and, while trying to get EVERYTHING done, to get sick.

-When I was trying to get pregnant with Dante, my doctor wanted me sitting on the couch reading, watching TV or doing some kind of relaxing project by 7:30 pm every night.
+When I was trying to get pregnant, my doctor wanted me sitting on the couch reading, watching TV or doing some kind of relaxing project by 7:30 pm every night.
 He explained that the body has to have time to decompress every day.
 Otherwise it stays in a constant state of stress which is not ideal when trying to get pregnant.
 Frankly, it’s not ideal even if you’re NOT trying to get pregnant!

 Consider implementing this selfcare habit the rest of the calendar year.
 Having a few sanctuary nights each week to stay home and relax can have a massively positive impact on your quality of life.